GirishAgarwal007/ansible-jenkins-poc/README.md

 * Step 4: Click on "New Node"
 * Step 5: Provide a Node name, select "Permanent Agent", Click on "Create"
 * Step 6: Provide all the configurations and click on "Save"

+## Git Repository

+We have to create a GitHub Repository, where we will keep following files :

+* Jenkinsfile :- This file will be used by Ansible job.
+* ansible.cfg :- Ansible configuration file
+* Dynamic inventory file :- A dynamic inventory is a script written in Python, PHP, or any other programming language.
+It comes in handy in cloud environments such as AWS where IP addresses change once a virtual server is stopped and started again.

+* Playbook that configure 2 EC2 instances on AWS
+* Playbook that configure web server (HTTPD) on both launched instances
+* A Jinja2 template file for index.html
+* sshkey file :- For Ansible keybased authentication